 OR Approved Courses

 Elective Courses (9 hours)

-In consultation with Coordinator of Graduate Studies, Special Education, other electives may be selected based on their connection to special education and/or assistive technology.
+In consultation with the Coordinator of Graduate Studies in Special Education, other electives may be selected based on their connection to special education and/or assistive technology.

 The following are approved electives.
 Other electives may be selected with prior approval from the program coordinator.